-Tibet is located to the south-west of China, also bordering India, Nepal, Burma and Bhutan.
+Tibet is located to the south-west of China, also bordering India, Nepal, Myanmar (Burma) and Bhutan.

 Tibet’s three original provinces are U-Tsang, Kham and Amdo.
 The people in these regions all consider themselves Tibetan, although each has a strong identity and different dialects of Tibetan are used.